1,000+ Opportunities

 Employee pledges and fundraising efforts together with corporate giving total more than $3 million annually including approximately $2 million in employee contributions.
 Learn more about our community commitment through our most recent Community Engagement Report.

-Based on current listing details, eligibility includes: Arizona nonprofits working to improve education, basic needs, economic development, poverty, healthcare, housing, and community safety in communities where BOK Financial operates.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Arizona nonprofits that enhance education, address basic needs, and support economic development, and organizations working to improve poverty, healthcare, housing, and community safety in Arizona communities where BOK Financial operates.
+Confirm the full requirements in the official notice before applying.